Varun-men/Foss-Hack-Ignivis/README.md

-[🌡️ AI-Based Real-Time Heat Stress & Environmental Risk Detection System 📌 Overview
+🌡️ AI-Powered Real-Time Heat Stress & Environmental Risk Detection System

-This project is an AI-powered system that detects real-time human heat stress using computer vision and combines it with environmental data to predict personalized heat exhaustion risk.

-Unlike traditional weather applications that only show temperature or AQI, this system analyzes both:

-Internal physiological stress (via webcam)

-External environmental stress (via weather APIs)

-It then generates a hybrid risk score and provides preventive recommendations to reduce heat-related illnesses.

-🚨 Problem Statement

-With increasing heatwaves due to climate change, especially in countries like India, heatstroke and dehydration cases are rising among:

-Construction workers

-Farmers

-Traffic police

-Outdoor delivery personnel

-Elderly individuals
+An Intelligent Climate-Health AI Platform that detects human heat stress in real time using Computer Vision and predicts personalized heatstroke risk by combining physiological and environmental intelligence.

+🚀 Overview

+Heatwaves are becoming more frequent and dangerous, especially in countries like India, where millions of outdoor workers are exposed to extreme temperatures daily.

-Existing platforms such as AccuWeather only provide general weather data and do not assess individual physiological stress levels.
+Current weather apps only provide general environmental data such as temperature or AQI, but they do not assess individual physiological stress or predict real-time heat exhaustion risk.

-There is a lack of personalized, real-time heat risk prediction systems.
+This project introduces an innovative AI system that:

+✔ Detects real human heat stress using webcam analysis ✔ Integrates environmental conditions dynamically
+✔ Predicts personalized heat risk levels in real time ✔ Provides actionable preventive recommendations

+🎯 Problem Statement

+Extreme heat conditions cause:

+Heatstroke

+Dehydration

+Worker fatigue

+Reduced productivity

+Increased hospital admissions

+Existing solutions fail because they:

+❌ Only show weather data
+❌ Ignore individual physiological conditions
+❌ Do not provide real-time personalized alerts

+There is currently no system that combines human physiological analysis with environmental intelligence to predict heat stress risk dynamically.

 💡 Proposed Solution

-This system integrates:
+This system combines Computer Vision + Machine Learning + Environmental Intelligence to create a hybrid risk prediction engine.

+🧠 Core Concept

+The system evaluates heat risk using two parallel intelligence layers:

 1️⃣ Physiological Stress Detection (Computer Vision)